abahmanem/near-node-setup-shardnet/challenge-7/README.md

  If they go offline at the same time, the network may broke and this is not healthy for the netowrk.

-    Solutions :
+ Recommendations :

  * Cap the total stake per node if faisible.

  * Cap the number of delegators per node (at least temporarilly) : no more than 1000 delegator per node, an error message can be thrown when a 		delegator tries to delegate to a node that has reached the treshold of 1000 delegators.

-    * On board more nodes in the netword.
+ * Onboard more nodes in the netword.
+Lower the price seat.

  * The Near team or the foundation managing the Near tokens can stake more on the little nodes to promote decentralization.

 dfgfdg